FailAcademy/learning/wdp-vancouver/_lessons/week-05/05-react-routing-state.md

 ## Lab Activity

-We're going to build a functional email inbox that uses the **react-router** project to help us display components assicoated with a URL.
+We're going to build a functional email inbox that uses the **react-router** project to help us display components associated with a URL.

 #### Mini-Project Stretch Goals
 - Add the ability to undo the 'Trashing of an item'.